netmagik/friendbook/README.md

 Users can create an account, add their avatar photos, add images for the feed, share with others.
 They can comment on other people's photos and like them.

 ## How It's Made:
-Tech used: HTML/CSS, EJS, Cloudinary, Bootstrap, JavaScript, Node.js, Express, MongoDB, Passport for Authentication
+Tech used: HTML/CSS, EJS, Cloudinary, Bootstrap, JavaScript, Node.js, Express, MongoDB, Passport for Authentication.

 ## Optimizations:
 - Optimize UI